 Long Lane Primary is a Community School, opened in April 1966 and maintained by West Berkshire Council.
 There are around 210 children on roll who are taught in seven classes.
 We invest in Teaching Assistants, who support the work of whole classes, small groups, and individual children.

-The school is very well equipped with ICT equipment and has a suite with 15 PCs, 2 or 3 computers in each classroom and from Reception to Year 6 each room has a large screen TV.
+The school is very well equipped with ICT equipment.
+We have a suite of PCs plus 2 or 3 computers in each classroom and, from Reception to Year 6 each room has a large screen TV.
 Our whole school network encompasses over 100 PCs and laptops.
 We have wireless connectivity across the whole site.
 In order to make the most of the technology we also have a growing number of laptops, some with touch screens.
 The children love using them!

-The school believes in the many benefits to be derived from music and through visiting teachers currently offers tuition in Strings, Drums, Guitar, Brass, Violin, Woodwind, Piano and Keyboard and we have a school choir.
+The school believes in the many benefits to be derived from music and through visiting teachers have offered tuition in Strings, Drums, Guitar, Brass, Violin, Woodwind, Piano and Keyboard and we have a school choir.
 We offer a variety of after school clubs, many of a sporting nature, which teachers and outside organisations run on a termly basis.

 We have a simple uniform policy which is popular with parents and children alike.

-The Governing Board is drawn from a variety of backgrounds including finance, legal, healthcare, secondary education, local council and school staff.
+The Governing Body is drawn from a variety of backgrounds including finance, legal, healthcare, secondary education, local government and school staff.
 The work of the governors is divided between two committees.